DG-Product-Design/personal-portfolio/README.md

 1. Merge all changes into the main branch via a Github pull request.

+2. Switch to the main branch.

-2. To manually deploy the site:
+3. To manually deploy the site:

 **Build and deploy in one command:**